MicrosoftDocs/architecture-center/docs/example-scenario/integration/queues-events-content.md

 #### API Management

 You're charged for all API Management instances when they run.
-If you scale up and then you no longer need that level of performance, manually scale down or configure [autoscaling][apim-autoscale].
+If you scale up, and then you no longer need that level of performance, manually scale down or configure [autoscaling][apim-autoscale].

-For light usage workloads, consider the [consumption tier](/azure/api-management/api-management-features), which is a low-cost, serverless option.
-The consumption tier is billed per API call.
+For light usage workloads, consider the [Consumption tier](/azure/api-management/api-management-features), which is a low-cost, serverless option.
+The Consumption tier is billed per API call.
 Other tiers are billed per hour.

 #### Logic Apps